Hurtak/hello/README.md

     - view settings
     - clock settings
     - age settings
+  - revamp whole layout, are there some shared layout elements/spacings that could be abstracted/unified?
   - other
     - settings responsive
 - outline only for keyboard focus, not for click focus